 Former Trump Aide Appeals Conviction and Seeks to Avoid Prison in Election Meddling Case

 A senior aide to former President Donald Trump has appealed to the Supreme Court to prevent him from going to prison while he contests his conviction for refusing to testify before Congress regarding his involvement in efforts to overturn the 2020 election.
-Peter Navarro, a 74-year-old economist, has been ordered to report to a prison in Miami by Tuesday after the U.S. Court of Appeals for the D.C.
+Peter Navarro, a 74-year-old economist, has been ordered to report to a prison in Miami by Tuesday following the U.S. Court of Appeals for the D.C.
 Circuit ruled that his appeal did not present substantial questions of law or fact likely to overturn his conviction or sentence.
 Navarro’s attorneys argue that he is neither a flight risk nor a danger to public safety and should be released pending appeal.

 Navarro’s case is unprecedented as it marks the first time in U.S. history that a senior presidential advisor has been convicted of contempt of Congress for asserting executive privilege over a congressional subpoena.
-His attorneys, Stan M. Brand and Stanley Woodward, stated in court filings that Navarro will raise several issues on appeal that he believes could result in the reversal of his conviction or a new trial.
+His attorneys, Stan M. Brand and Stanley Woodward, stated in court filings that Navarro will raise several issues on appeal that he believes might result in the reversal of his conviction or a new trial.

 The Supreme Court has given the Justice Department until Monday to respond to Navarro’s request to remain out of prison during the appeal process.
 The case stems from Navarro’s publication of a book following the January 6, 2021, attack on the U.S. Capitol, in which he described a plot to throw the election to Trump during the vote certification.
 Navarro attributed the idea to right-wing podcast host and former Trump strategist Stephen K. Bannon.